ESTATE PLANNING FOR MARRIED COUPLES

 Fortunately, you can avoid the hassle of a guardianship or conservatorship by preparing an estate plan that meets your needs.
-At Miller Estate and Elder Law, we make it our business to help clients like you make thoughtful, informed decisions about their estate planning.
+At Miller Estate and Elder Law, we make it our business to help marriedcouples like make thoughtful, informed decisions about their estate planning.

 To learn more, attend one of our FREE estate planning workshops.
 Please call 256-472-1900 to register for a workshop or to schedule an initial consultation.
 You may also request an appointment through our website.
 We have offices in Anniston and Birmingham, but also serve clients in Gadsden, Hoover, Talladega, Vestavia Hills, and surrounding areas.